BrainwreckedTech/vcproc/README.md

 ### `set [video]`

 This is where you define your clips properties.
+The steps are now taken care of via dialog.
+Behind the scenes, this is what is being written to the config file:

 > #### VDOFIL